🎂 Age & Date Guide

 Most Indian states require a child to be at least 6 years old as of the state's specified cutoff date.
 Delhi's cutoff is 31st March, Maharashtra's is 15th June, and Karnataka's is 31st May.
 West Bengal allows entry from 5 years 6 months.
 Always check your specific state's education department notification for the current year's rules.

 Calculate your age as on the cutoff date mentioned in the official notification — not today's date.
 For UPSC, this is typically 1st August of the exam year.
 For SSC, it is the last date of online application.
-For IBPS bank exams, check the specific notification.
 Also factor in any age relaxation applicable to your category (OBC: +3 years, SC/ST: +5 years).

 Your total age in days depends on how many leap years fall between your birth date and today.
 You cannot simply multiply your age in years by 365 — you must add one day for every leap year you have lived through.
 ToolLoom's Age Calculator shows your exact total age in days automatically, accounting for all leap years.

 For people born on 29 February (a leap day), most Indian legal and official documents treat 28 February or 1 March as the birthday in non-leap years.
 Different institutions may use different conventions — check the specific form's instructions.
-For general birthday celebrations and non-official purposes, either the 28th or 1st of March is commonly accepted.
+For general birthday celebrations, either the 28th or 1st of March is commonly accepted.